 The Department of Surgical & Interventional Engineering is new to the School of Biomedical Engineering and Imaging Sciences.
-Our mission is to bring together engineering and clinical experts to develop new surgical and interventional technologies for a wide range of clinical applications with a focusing on combining diagnostic information to support image-guidance during procedures.
+Our mission is to bring together engineering and clinical experts to develop new surgical and interventional technologies for a wide range of clinical applications with a focus on combining diagnostic information to support image-guidance during procedures.

 At the School of Biomedical Engineering & Imaging Sciences, we are proud to have unique partnerships between education, healthcare and industry.
 This way we are better poised to identify key needs in our healthcare systems and swiftly address them, ensuring that our innovations go from bench-to-bedside in a reduced timeframe.
 Through our unique infrastructure and research facilities, embedded in one of the UK’s most research active NHS Foundation trusts, we are in a powerful position to deliver on our mission of engineering better health.

 Professor Sebastien Ourselin FREng, Head of School, Biomedical Engineering & Imaging Sciences

 The SIE Validation Suite is a unique combination of an Integration Room, a versatile laboratory space where researchers can setup complex novel medical systems into fully integrated platforms, and an Intervention Room, a state-of-the-art simulated operative theatre where the technology can be deployed and tested on post-mortem models in a realistic surgical environment.
 The OR is fully shielded to allow use of mobile CT arms and lasers and equipped with large-value and specialised equipment for a number of surgical applications.
 The Suite can also be used for surgical training and features a Control Room with an AV system allowing recording of camera feeds within the OR and live streaming to the adjacent seminar room.

 Hardware Development Workshop